lea-lgbt/blog/src/posts/2023-04-15-hello-world.md

 ---
 title: Hello World!
+description: Hello world, this is my new blog, a place to write for me.
+categories: gossip, eleventy, learnings
 ---
 Hello world, this is my new blog, a place to write for me.

-It is based on [eleventy-excellent](https://github.com/madrilene/eleventy-excellent) by [Lene Saile](https://front-end.social/@lene).
+It is based on [eleventy-excellent](https://github.com/madrilene/eleventy-excellent) by [Lene Saile](https://lenesaile.com).
 I learned a lot of new things by studying her work.
 It's indeed excellent.

 ## Learnings: